The Feedback Capacity of Noisy Output is the STate (NOST) Channels

-Setting II is defined similarly to Setting I, except that at time $i$ the encoder also has access to all previous states.
+Setting II is defined similarly to Setting I, except that at time $i$ the encoder also has access to all previous states, i.e., causally.
 Hence, the encoder's mapping at time $i$ is denoted by

 A $(2^{nR},n)$ code is a pair of encoding and decoding mappings given by \eqref{eq:enc2} and \eqref{eq:dec}, respectively.
 The feedback capacity of Setting II is denoted by $C_{\text{FB-CSI}}$.